-The maximum out-of-pocket limit for plans starting in 2021 is $8,550 for one person and $17,100 for a family.
+The maximum out-of-pocket limit for Advantage plans in 2021 is $8,550 for one person and $17,100 for a family.

 A person can have both Medicare and private insurance at the same time.
-In these cases, Medicare establishes primary and secondary payer.
-The primary payer pays the claim first.
-The secondary payer covers expenses that the primary payer does not fund.
+In these cases, Medicare establishes primary and secondary payers.
+The primary payer pays the claim first, while the secondary payer covers expenses that remain unfunded by the primary payer.

 Medicare has various rules for establishing the primary payer.
 For example, Medicare is the primary payer when a person has private insurance through an employer with fewer than 20 employees.
 To determine their primary payer, a person should call their private insurer directly.